5.56×45mm NATO: Mk 318

-In February 2010, the U.S. Marine Corps adopted the Mk318 for use by infantry.
+In February 2010, the U.S. Marine Corps adopted the Mk 318 for infantry use.
 To be fielded by an entire branch of the military, the round is classified as having an "open-tip" bullet, similar to the M118LR 7.62 NATO round.
 The SOST bullet uses a "reverse drawn" forming process.
 The base of the bullet is made first, the lead core is placed on top of it, and then the jacketing is pulled up around the lead core from bottom to tip.
-Conventional, and cheaper, bullets are made with the method of the jacket drawn from the nose to an exposed lead base.
-The reverse drawn technique leaves an open tip as a byproduct of the manufacturing process, and is not specifically designed for expansion or to affect terminal ballistics.
+Conventional, and cheaper, bullets are made by drawing the jacket from the nose to an exposed lead base.
+The reverse-drawn technique leaves an open tip as a byproduct of the manufacturing process and is not specifically designed for expansion or to affect terminal ballistics.
 The Pentagon legally cleared the rounds for Marine use in late January.
 The Marines fielded the Mk318 gradually and in small numbers.
 Initial studies showed that insurgents hit by it suffered larger exit wounds, although information was limited.
 SOST rounds were used alongside M855 rounds in situations where the SOST would be more effective.
 In July 2010, the Marines purchased 1.8 million M855A1 Enhanced Performance Rounds, in addition to millions of Mk318 rounds in service, as part of its effort to replace its M855 ammo.
 As of May 2015, Marine combat units still deployed with a mixture of both SOST and M855 rounds.

-As the issue of environmentally friendly ammo grew, the Marines looked to see if the Mk318's lead could be replaced while still meeting specifications.
+As the issue of environmentally friendly ammo grew, the Marines sought to determine whether the Mk 318's lead could be replaced while still meeting specifications.
 They found that by replacing the lead with copper and slightly stretching the jacket around to crimp the nose even more, the bullet's ballistic coefficient increased.
-To avoid visual confusion with the Mk 262 round, the bullet was entirely nickel-plated for a silver color; the enhanced silver-colored copper jacketed, open tip match, 62-grain projectile was named the Mk318 MOD 1.
+To avoid visual confusion with the Mk 262 round, the bullet was entirely nickel-plated for a silver color; the enhanced silver-colored copper jacketed, open tip match, 62-grain projectile was named the MK 318 MOD 1.